djhshih/exercise-python/README.md

 # Programming Exercises for Python

+## Instructions

+Please submit your Python scripts (or `.ipynb files) and PDF (or HTML) outputs in a zip file.
+In your email, do not attach `.py` files directory because many email servers will block them.
+Do *not* include any data files.

 ## Data wrangling

 1. Create a `DataFrame` named `df` with 6 nrows with the following columns: